pankeshdange/Fisrt-repository/README.md

 # Fisrt-repository
-This is my fisrt repository file,,,
+This is my first repository file,,,
+Pankesh dange is the owner of this file,